Ibexian/scifi-nn/notes.md

     The ship was a sort of considerable concern to the sea, the ship's company were seated by

+### 50 epochs (~65% Categorical Accuracy) - trained on Moby Dick:
+    The master-at-arms ashore has been seen at the main-mast, and the sailors were all the sailors who had been seen at the main-mast

 ## Load into tensorflow.js: